 Advantages of Turbojet Engine:

 The following main advantages of Turbojet Engine are:

 - The low-grade fuel type can be used.

 - The chances of parts wear and tear are very less.

-- Turbojet engine produced more thrust comparatively propeller engines.
+- Turbojet engines produced more thrust comparatively propeller engines.

-- The operating temperature can be high that means it can operate at high temperature.
+- The operating temperature can be high which means it can operate at a high temperature.

 - The speed operation is very high.